 • If outdated passes are unused, they may be exchanged for new ones (in person and by paying the cash difference if applicable)

-Scratch N Park Meter Passes will not be exchanged without the physical passes being provided for exchange.
+Prepaid parking booklets will not be exchanged without the physical passes being provided for exchange.

-Displaying your Receipt
+Displaying your Prepaid Parking Pass

 • Leaving a window open: The weather is not always predictable.
 It may feel calm outside, but one good gust of wind through a partially-opened window can blow your receipt off the dash.